stephaniechiu/MagentaColorApp/README.md

 An iOS app for choosing right colors for your next project using the top color palettes or the latest gradient trends!

+Available to download on the App Store: https://apps.apple.com/us/app/magentacolor/id1518505127

 ## Features
 * Individual colors are shown in HEX, RGB, HSB, CMY, and CMYK
 * Copy and share the palettes or gradient colors